Skip to content

 There are multiple ways in which you can enter a container.
 The first one is to use user to enter a container, as shown below (terminal window on the host):

-user enter my-first-container
+user shell my-first-container

 The second, less common one, would be to run bash.my-first-container in a regular shell.